sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 	const d = max - min;

 	if (isNaN(d) || d < 0) {
-		throw error(400, 'min and max must be numbers, and min must be less than max');
+		error(400, 'min and max must be numbers, and min must be less than max');
 	}

 	const random = min + Math.random() * d;